Officer shot during traffic stop transferred to rehab facility following release from hospital - KVIA

 Click here for updates on this story

-Tulsa, OK (WFOR) — An Oklahoma police officer shot during a traffic stop last month is being transferred to an out-of-state rehab facility after his release from the hospital.
+Tulsa, OK (KFOR) — An Oklahoma police officer shot during a traffic stop last month is being transferred to an out-of-state rehab facility after his release from the hospital.

 Around 3:30 a.m. on June 29, two officers with the Tulsa Police Department pulled over a vehicle in the 8900 block of East 21st Street.